High Rocks: Geology and geomorphology

 freezing and thawing under periglacial conditions during the Pleistocene.
 This type of cracking is found in Britain only on the sandstone outcrops in the central Weald, and is most strikingly displayed at High Rocks.

 Current use

 The crags are visited by rock climbers and other members of the public.
 It is also frequently used for wedding receptions.
 Footpaths lead around the rocks, and it is possible to walk across the top of crags on footbridges.
-The main area is fenced in and there is an entrance fee to enter the site.
-An unfenced and free access section of the ridge of rock outcrops can be reached by following the footpath west of the pub, next to the railway line.
+The main area is fenced in and there is a £7.50 entrance fee (£3 for children) to enter the site.

+An unfenced and free access section of the ridge of rock outcrops can be reached by following the public footpath east of the pub, next to the railway bridge.